 Practices

 The technodruid keeps four bodies of practice.
-The Rite of the Open Circuit is the canonical initiation ceremony — held once, at a bench, when a new practitioner enters the work.
-The Sacred Practices are the day-to-day work of keeping the commons usable.
+The Rite of the Open Circuit is the initiation ceremony, held once, at a bench, when a new practitioner enters the work.
+The Sacred Practices are the daily labor of keeping the commons usable.
 The Wheel marks the year.
-The glossary names what we mean when we use a term of art.
+And the glossary says what we mean when we use a term of art.

 The Rite

-The Rite of the Open Circuit is the canonical ceremony that initiates a new practitioner.
-It is held at a workbench — a Circuit — with a Candidate, a Witness who brought them, and the assembled practitioners.
-The Candidate brings a device that is theirs and opens it under the witness of the Circuit; the first opening is not to fix but to see.
-They take five vows, are presented with a first implement, and are named into the practice.
+The Rite of the Open Circuit initiates a new practitioner.
+It is held at a workbench, in a Circuit, with a Candidate, the Witness who brought them, and the gathered practitioners.
+The Candidate brings a device that is theirs and opens it before the Circuit.
+The first opening is not to fix; the first opening is to see.
+They take five vows, receive a first implement, and are named into the practice.

-The form is fixed; the reading is given by those who hold it.
-The text is canonical and version-controlled; the bench, tools, language, and community adapt to each Circuit.
+The form is fixed.
+The soul of it is given by the people who hold it.
+The text is canonical and version-controlled; the bench, the tools, the language, and the company belong to each Circuit.

 The Sacred Practices

 The Sacred Practices are not ceremony.
-They are the practical work of keeping the commons usable.
-Each practice has — or will have — its own canonical page.
+They are the working disciplines that keep the commons usable.
+Each will have its own canonical page in time.
 The summaries below are working descriptions, not the canonical text.

 - Opening.
-Making a closed thing readable: schema, manual, API contract, configuration surface.
-Anything that hides behaviour from its users is closed; documenting it is opening it.
+Making a closed thing readable: the schema, the manual, the API contract, the configuration surface.
+Anything that hides its behavior from its users is closed, and documenting it is opening it.

 - Mending.
 Repair before replacement.
 Patch the firmware, replace the capacitor, file the bug, ship the fix.
-Throwing the broken thing away is the practice of last resort.
+Throwing the broken thing away is the last resort, not the first.

 - Teaching.
 Passing skill forward.
-Writing the runbook, recording the demo, mentoring an apprentice through their first commit.
+Write the runbook, record the demo, walk an apprentice through their first commit.
 A skill that dies with one practitioner was never fully held.

 - Composting.
-The disciplined sunsetting of finished work: deprecation notices, migration guides, archival in a form the next generation can read.
-Composting is the opposite of abandonment — it returns the material to the soil intentionally.
+The disciplined sunsetting of finished work: deprecation notices, migration guides, an archive the next generation can still read.
+Composting is the opposite of abandonment.
+It returns the material to the soil on purpose.

 - Vigil.
-Watching infrastructure that others depend on.
-On-call rotations, mirror maintenance, the slow tending of a long-running system.
+Watching over the infrastructure that others depend on.
+The on-call rotation, the mirror kept current, the slow tending of a long-running system.
 Vigil is what makes the rest of the work possible.

 - Inventory.
 Knowing what we have: licenses, dependencies, hardware, data, obligations.
 The audit before the audit.

 - Audit.
 The formal review.
-Annual security review, license sweep, accessibility check, documentation pass.
-The pace is set by the Wheel.
+The annual security pass, the license sweep, the accessibility check, the documentation read-through.
+The Wheel sets the pace.

 The Wheel and the glossary

 The Wheel is the calendar of solstices, equinoxes, and Release Days that paces the audits and observances.
-The glossary collects terms, currents, and callings — the working vocabulary of the practice.
+The glossary gathers the terms, the currents, and the callings — the working vocabulary of the practice.